 CRC without doubt is one of the most common cancers in the world.
 Luckily, if caught early – it is often curable by surgery.
 Later stages of Colorectal cancer become more dependent on chemotherapy treatment.

-Usually chemo drugs are not used alone, it is preferred to combine two or more substances simultaneously.
+Usually chemo drugs are not used alone, it is preferred to combine two or more medications simultaneously.
 This way the treatment is more effective and the patient experiences less toxicity when dealing with cancer.

 As far as we know, DCA is able to provide an outstanding effect against certain malignancies while causing little to none adverse reactions.
-It is not surprising that it can be used at the same time with other antitumor prescriptions to provide a better outcome for someone, who is suffering from cancer.
+Unsurprisingly, it can be used simultaneously with other antitumor prescriptions to provide a better outcome for someone who is suffering from cancer.

-The substance is not only inexpensive, it is selective, does not harm healthy organs and proves to be quite effective.
-Taking all of this into consideration, DCA appears to be a fine candidate which could be advantageous for the classical CRC chemotherapy agent.
+The substance is not only relatively cheap, selectively targets cancer cells, does not harm healthy organs and proves to be quite effective.
+Taking all of this into consideration, DCA appears to be a fine candidate, which could help those who are fighting colon cancer.

-With this in mind, recently a handful of scientists from the Third Military Medical university decided to examine the possible outcome of DCA and 5-Fluorouracil combination on Colorectal Cancer.
-After series of experiments they presented their discoveries.
+With this in mind, recently a handful of scientists from the Third Military Medical university decided to examine the possible outcome of DCA and 5-Fluorouracil combination on Colorectal cancer.
+After a series of experiments they presented their findings.
 The results were impressive.

-On the whole, a couple of things are quite obvious - it is difficult to accurately predict how new ways of antitumor treatment could affect patients suffering from cancer.
-As far as it goes, we know that DCA does not provoke any significant health issues.
+On the whole, a couple of things seem clear – it is difficult to accurately predict how new ways of antitumor treatment could affect patients suffering from cancer.
+Nevertheless, we know that DCA does not provoke any significant health issues.
 Bearing this in mind, it is safe to claim that when dealing with CRC, dichloroacetate could provide benefits.

 If you’re interested in the study, please find out more below:

-Antitumor Effect of Dichloroacetate in Combination with 5-Fluorouracil in Colorectal Cancer
+Synergistic Antitumor Effect of Dichloroacetate in Combination with 5-Fluorouracil in Colorectal Cancer